daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-01-28-PocHistone-Amplification-Test-Sequencing-Prep.md

 |C17|HPD35|5.28|16.7|3.16|6.84|
 |C30|HPD36|5.52|16.7|3.03|6.97|

-- Made 9ul of diluted 10uM stock RORF to 3.2uM
+- Made 9ul of diluted 10uM stock PocHistone R to 3.2uM
 - Added 6.12ul of ultra pure water to 1 PCR tube
-- Added 2.88ul of 10uM RORF primer to tube
+- Added 2.88ul of 10uM PocHistone R primer to tube
 - Vortex and spin down to mix
 - Added 2ul of 3.2uM primer to each of the 8 strip tubes diluted for sequencing
 - Stored prepared samples in -20 freezer